 Aulani publishes a daily “Iwa,” or schedule of events, for anything happening around the resort.

-Activites provided at the resort are free of charge, unless otherwise noted, and are avaliable for the entire ‘ohana, keiki (or children), and ‘opio (or youth.)
+Activities provided at the resort are free of charge unless otherwise noted, and are available for the entire ‘ohana, Keiki (or children), and ‘opio (or youth.)